-France is world renowned for its cuisine.
+France is world-renowned for its cuisine.
 Eating is not simply a biological necessity in France.
-The mealtime ritual and the food consumed are both a huge part of French culture.
+The mealtime ritual and the food consumed are a huge part of French culture.
 No trip to France can be discussed without dedicating ample time to the food you have eaten along the way.
-While there are some unmistakable French classics that can be found in any part of France, like baguettes, coq au vin and crème brûlée, it is a huge country with varied regions and therefore varied gastronomic specialties.
-Provence is a sun-drenched, Mediterranean part of France, so expect lots of seafood and fresh vegetables, herbs and garlic.
-As well as its sunny coast, it has a hilly interior that produces amazing goat cheeses, olives and wines.
+While there are some unmistakable French classics that can be found in any part of France, like baguettes, coq au vin, and crème brûlée, it is a vast country with varied regions and, therefore, varied gastronomic specialties.
+Provence is a sun-drenched, Mediterranean part of France, so expect lots of seafood, fresh vegetables, herbs, and garlic.
+As well as its sunny coast, it has a hilly interior that produces fantastic goat cheeses, olives, and wines.
 Let’s take a closer look at some of the must-try specialties when visiting Provence.

-Is a fragrant fish stew that originates from the port city of Marseille.
-Traditionally it was a dish made by local fisherman using up the least appetising bits of fish they were unable to sell to markets and restaurants.
-It has transcended its humble working-class roots and is now a popular dish and can be found in many restaurants in Provence, some very high-class!
-The dish is made up of at least 3 types of fish, but can often include more and shellfish.
-The broth is made up of Provençal herbs and spices including saffron, and leeks, onions, tomatoes and potatoes, making it a warming and hearty meal.
-The broth is served in a bowl with croutons and rouille sauce which is made from olive oil, breadcrumbs, garlic, saffron and cayenne pepper.
+It is a fragrant fish stew that originates from the port city of Marseille.
+Traditionally it was a dish made by local fishermen using the least appetizing bits of fish they could not sell to markets and restaurants.
+However, it has transcended its humble working-class roots and is now a popular dish and can be found in many restaurants in Provence, some very high-class!
+The dish comprises at least three types of fish but can often include more shellfish.
+The broth is made up of Provençal herbs and spices, including saffron, leeks, onions, tomatoes, and potatoes, making it a warming and hearty meal.
+The broth is served in a bowl with croutons and rouille sauce made from olive oil, breadcrumbs, garlic, saffron, and cayenne pepper.
 The fish is served alongside the broth on a platter, so people can help themselves and add the fish to the broth as they please.

 Soupe au Pistou

 Soupe au pistou is another summer classic in Provence.
-Although the words summer and soup can seem odd together, this particular soup showcases the best of the region’s summer veg and herbs and despite being a warm meal there is nothing stodgy or wintery about this meal.
-Of course there are many variations of this soup, and like many French dishes some controversy and debate about the exact ingredients involved.
-The soup, which is often compared to the Italian minestrone, is generally made up of courgettes, tomatoes and fresh haricot beans.
-The crowning ingredient, which lends its name to the soup is ‘pistou’, a kind of french pesto.
-Again, the ingredients of pistou can vary but in general include copious amounts of fresh basil leaves, olive oil, salt, parmesan cheese and as much garlic as you can brave!
-The soup is served with a dollop of pistou on top, for the recipient of the bowl to swirl through the broth at their leisure.
+Although the words summer and soup can seem odd together, this particular soup showcases the best of the region’s summer veg and herbs, and despite being a warm meal, there is nothing stodgy or wintery about this meal.
+Of course, there are many variations of this soup, and like many French dishes, some controversy and debate about the exact ingredients involved.
+The soup, often compared to the Italian minestrone, is generally made of courgettes, tomatoes, and fresh haricot beans.
+The crowning ingredient, which lends its name to the soup, is ‘pistou,’ a kind of french pesto.
+Again, the elements of pistou can vary but in general include copious amounts of fresh basil leaves, olive oil, salt, parmesan cheese, and as much garlic as you can brave!
+The soup is served with a dollop of pistou on top for the recipient of the bowl to swirl through the broth at their leisure.
 Don’t forget the crusty baguette to serve!

-Pastis was invented in Marseille in 1932 by Paul Ricard, and remains popular to this day throughout France, but especially so in Provence.
-It’s an aniseed-based liquor which is amber coloured in the bottle but turns milky once diluted with water, which is the standard way to drink it.
-In some bars and restaurants, it will be served with ice and a jug of water so you can dilute it to your personal tastes.
-It is considered an aperitif in France meaning it is often consumed before a meal, if you ask for it after a meal you may be given a funny look!
-It’s very refreshing, and a great choice to cool down from the Provençal sun.
+Pastis was invented in Marseille in 1932 by Paul Ricard and remains popular throughout France, but especially so in Provence.
+It’s an aniseed-based liquor that is amber-colored in the bottle but turns milky once diluted with water, which is the standard way to drink it.
+In some bars and restaurants, it will be served with ice and a jug of water so you can dilute it to your tastes.
+It is considered an aperitif in France, meaning it is often consumed before a meal.
+If you ask for it after a meal, you may be given a funny look!
+It’s very refreshing and a great choice to cool down from the Provençal sun.

 Provence is simply bursting with olives.
-If you travel through the interior especially, you will see lots of olive trees and groves alongside the lavender fields.
+If you travel through the interior especially, you will see many olive trees and groves alongside the lavender fields.
 Olives are served in their pure form or as a tapenade, another Provençal specialty.
-A kind of dip made from black olives, capers, anchovies, garlic and olive oil.
-It is often served as an aperitif alongside toasted bread, croutons or baguette.
+A kind of dip made from black olives, capers, anchovies, garlic, and olive oil.
+It is often served as an aperitif alongside toasted bread, croutons, or baguette.
 There are various iterations of tapenade, for example, made from green olives or sun-dried tomatoes.
 All delicious!

-You can try all these specialities and more on any of our active holidays in Provence, and the great thing is, if you are walking or cycling all day you can eat as much as you like guilt free!
-Check out our Provence itineraries or contact one of our Destination Specalists for more info.
+You can try all these specialties and more on any of our active holidays in Provence, and the great thing is, if you are walking or cycling all day, you can eat as much as you like guilt-free!
+Check out our Provence itineraries or contact one of our Destination Specialists for more info.